-- An experienced worker with specialist knowledge and skills in the area of domestic and family violence has been identified as a critical inclusion in the IFS team.
-This is in recognition of the high proportion of vulnerable families who are affected by domestic and family violence; the high level of risk that domestic and family violence poses to the safety of children, young people and their families; and the specialist skills required to identify domestic and family violence, engage with affected families, and develop appropriate service responses. - The role is designed to: - provide specialist advice especially during case discussions - assist co-workers to screen for domestic and family violence; and - undertake risk assessments where domestic and family violence is identified. - This worker will: - provide case managers with advice and support with engagement strategies for families affected by domestic and family violence, including strategies to assess, monitor and minimise risk to family members and workers - participate in client home visits where appropriate; and - support or work with case managers to engage all family members who require a service response, including fathers, and working with the whole family where it is safe to do so. - The role will include a level of direct client-related work as appropriate including counselling, risk management and safety.
+- An experienced full-time worker with specialist knowledge and skills in the area of domestic and family violence has been identified as a critical inclusion in the IFS team.
+This is in recognition of the high proportion of vulnerable families who are affected by domestic and family violence; the high level of risk that domestic and family violence poses to the safety of children, young people and their families; and the specialist skills required to identify domestic and family violence, engage with affected families, and develop appropriate service responses. - The role is designed to: - o provide specialist advice especially during case discussions - o assist co-workers to screen for domestic and family violence; and - o undertake risk assessments where domestic and family violence is identified. - This worker will: - provide case managers with advice and support with engagement strategies for families affected by domestic and family violence, including strategies to assess, monitor and minimise risk to family members and workers - o participate in client home visits where appropriate; and - support or work with case managers to engage all family members who require a service response, including fathers, and working with the whole family where it is safe to do so. - The role will include a level of direct client-related work as appropriate including counselling, risk assessment, risk management and safety planning.
 Where referrals to specialist domestic and family violence prevention and support services are identified as part of the case plan, this worker can assist family members to effectively engage with the appropriate service and continue to inform risk management strategies.
-In some cases joint work with the specialist service and the IFS worker may be the best approach for the family. - There is potential for this role to be seconded from a specialist domestic and family violence service providing information protocols are adhered to.
+In some cases joint work with the specialist service and the IFS worker may be the best approach for the family. - This specialist role is not designed to lead case management or carry a case load. - There is potential for this role to be seconded from a specialist domestic and family violence service providing information protocols are adhered to.